🏗️ Security Architecture - SECX Practice Questions

 • Watch for answers that partially solve the requirement but miss operational constraints.

-• Questions in Security Architecture often include distractors that look correct for Security Architecture but violate least-privilege, durability, or availability requirements.
+• Questions in Security Architecture often include distractors that look correct for Security Architecture but violate security policy, performance, or reliability requirements.

 • Avoid picking options purely by feature name; validate data path, failure handling, and governance impact before answering.